 - invitations from Canadian hosts.

-Parents and Grandparents citizens can live in canada for two years without need to renew their status.
+Parents and Grandparents citizens can live in Canada for five years without needing to renew their status.

-- Complete and submit form [IMM5257] (to be filled outside of Canada).
+- Complete and submit form [IMM5257] (to be filled out outside of Canada).

-- Parents financial and host financial situation will be considered.
+- The parent’s financial and host financial situation will be considered.

 - The overall economic and political also offer application.

-- Parents or Grandparents must provide of financial support from their child (host) and meet minimum & income household. (around $17,000)
+- Parents or Grandparents must provide financial support from their child (host) and meet the minimum income requirements.

 - Prove Canadian medical coverage insurance (for at least 1 year).